Beacon API Python SDK

 Rich outputs

 Every query inherits the BaseQuery output helpers.
-Stream into to_pandas_dataframe(), to_geo_pandas_dataframe(), to_dask_dataframe(), to_xarray_dataset(), or write datasets using to_parquet(), to_nd_netcdf(), to_zarr(), to_odv() and more.
+Materialize into to_pandas_dataframe(), to_geo_pandas_dataframe(), or to_xarray_dataset(), stream large results lazily with execute_streaming() (a PyArrow RecordBatchStreamReader), or write datasets using to_parquet(), to_nd_netcdf(), to_zarr(), to_odv() and more.

 Where to next?